idvorkin/idvorkin.github.io/_d/siy.md

 <div> </div>
 - l11
 - Cruelty - The opposite
-- Pity - Feeling superiur, re-inforces ego.
+- Pity - Feeling superior, re-inforces ego.
 - Grief/Despair - Need to have hope of inspired future.

 <div> </div>
 - l12
-* Envy - The opposite
+- Envy - The opposite
-* Relative to me - It’s good because it’s good for me.
+- Relative to me - It’s good because it’s good for me.
-* Unholesome Joy - Feel happy for someone because on drugs or cheating someone
+- Unwholesome Joy - Feel happy for someone because on drugs or cheating someone
 <div> </div>
 - Envy - The opposite
 - Relative to me - It's good because it's good for me.
-- Unholesome Joy - Feel happy for someone because on drugs or cheating someone
+- Unwholesome Joy - Feel happy for someone because on drugs or cheating someone
 <div> </div>
 - l13
 - Anxiety/Craving/Hatred/Anger The opposite